 When to go to the Dolomites

-The Dolomites is a great place to visit all year round, but it really depends on what you’re looking to do while you’re there.
+The Dolomites are a great place to visit all year round, but it really depends on what you’re looking to do while you’re there.
 Visit in winter for skiing, and the rest of the year is good for hiking and cycling.
 Even in the height of summer the temperature rarely goes up 25 degrees, but you’ll find it much busier during this period.
 You may find that some places are closed in Autumn and Spring, but you’ll also find fewer tourists in these periods.
 We visited in September, and it was quieter and very relaxed, but we still had fantastic weather.

 Where to stay in the Dolomites

 The hotel is set in beautiful gardens with a pond and outdoor seating.
 Once inside it has a lovely Alpine feel, with wooden panelling and seating.
+There is a gorgeous pool and Jacuzzi, with views of the mountains through the windows, as well as a spa.
+Dinner is included in the hotel rate and is a set menu featuring traditional Italian dishes.
+Prices start from €100,00 per night for half board.